 The official IELTS by IDP app is here!
 Download it today.

-It is important that you start your preparation well in advance to secure a good score.
-Here are some IELTS test tips from IELTS Experts to help you prepare well and be confident on your test day.
+You can be anxious about facing the IELTS test.
+Here are some tips from IELTS Experts to help you prepare well and be confident on your test day.

 In your Speaking and Writing tests, the examiner will expect your answers to be natural.
 The examiner can tell if your answers are memorised which can in turn influence your final band score.